Introduction to market research

 - Understanding market research samples and sampling methods

 The principle of samples and sampling is the foundation for survey research - using a small properly constructed sample to be able to project the views and opinions of a large population.
-However, sampling requires an understanding of statistics and the principles of probability.
-Researchers will choose how they sample based on a number of factors including how easy it is to find the target population and how important it is to have a genuine random sample as opposed to a so-called convenience sample.

 - More...